code-server-boilerplates/starter-pack/docs/README.md

 * [Setup Repo Workflow](post-repo-creation/setup-workflow.md) -
 * [`.github/` files](dotgithub-files.md) - Docs for maintaing the `.github/` directory, among other things.
 * [Manuallly/Reproducing Image Builds](reproducible-builds.md) - If you ever want to reproduce builds manually or use other CI, you may need to setup Buildx and QMEU first.

+---

+The documentation is also viewable on [Notion](https://notion.so/404notfound)